No Fees Unless We Win (206) 919-3215

 I fell feet first.
 Initially, it felt like I was hovering above the blacktop below.
 Then, suddenly, a rush of air and I was plummeting to the ground.
 My mind was filled with one thought, “Bend your knees.
 Bend your knees.
 Bend your knees…” When my feet hit the ground, my knees buckled, I toppled over onto my right side, and I was immediately overwhelmed by unimaginable agonizing and unrelenting pain.
 I thought I was going to vomit.

-Paramedics rushed me to Overlake Medical Clinic in Bellevue, Washington.
+Paramedics rushed me to Overlake Medical Center in Bellevue, Washington.
 However, the swelling in my feet was drastic and interfered with the doctors’ ability to diagnose the extent of my injuries.
 I was discharged in a wheelchair and told to follow-up with Thomas Chi, M.D., at Proliance Surgeons in a week or two after the swelling had either subsided or stabilized.

 Two weeks after falling, Dr. Chi told me that I had suffered bilateral Chopart’s fracture-dislocation.
 In other words, the main weight-bearing joints in both of my feet had suffered catastrophic fractures and dislocations.
 Dr. Chi told me that I would never again play competitive baseball.
 He told me that I would likely never jog or run again.
-He told me that my injuries were severe and likely permanent.
+He told me that my injuries were severe and permanent.